 These teenagers and young adults often feel they have to be perfect and are afraid of never measuring up.
 To counter this, make sure you focus A LOT more on the positives than on the negatives.
 Research suggests that it is best to give positive feedback 5 times more than constructive criticism.

-Lack of sleep, poor exercise and nutrition habit, and toxic relationships all contribute to low motivation.
+Lack of sleep, poor exercise and nutrition habits, and toxic relationships all contribute to low motivation.
 Help your son or daughter get 7-8 hours of sleep each night, avoid junk food (especially energy drinks and sugary foods), and have them take a walk around the block every day.
 In addition to helping their overall health and well-being, it will increase their motivation.

 When teens and young adults have low self-esteem and self-confidence, this is typically accompanied by low-performance standards for themselves.
 They don’t believe they can achieve what they’re striving for.
 What looks like laziness may be fear of failure, exposure, pressure or, most of all, the future.
 Even the brightest individuals with low self-esteem can believe themselves incapable of performing well in school.
 In order for your son or daughter to be motivated to accomplish anything, they must first believe it is possible for them to succeed.